Next: Запуск guix publish, Previous: Запуск guix size, Up: Утилиты [Contents][Index]

 indirectly.
 Since Dune is an implicit dependency of many packages

-, this shows a large number of packages,
+via dune-build-system, this shows a large number of packages,

-would show very few if any.
+whereas reverse-package would show very few if any.

-This is the most detailed representation: It shows the DAG of derivations (see Деривации) and plain store items.
+деривацияThis is the most detailed representation: It shows the DAG of derivations (see Деривации) and plain store items.
 Compared to the above representation, many additional nodes are visible, including build scripts, patches, Guile modules, etc.

 For this type of graph, it is also possible to pass a .drv file name instead of a package name, as in: